hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_public_data.md

 ### Downloading on a cluster

-We will demo downloading data to a high-performance computing cluster using the FAS RC Odyssey cluster.
+We will demo downloading data to a high-performance computing cluster using the Odyssey cluster.

 To access the Odyssey cluster we need to use the secure shell (`ssh`) command using the 'Terminal' program for Macs or 'GitBash' for Windows.
 In the console from these programs, type: